Typical Mounting Locations for Shaft Brushes

 Important: Problems with (11) and (12) will not occur with conducting couplings, for example diaphragm (Flex-Disk or Membrane) types.

 Comments and precautions for arrangements (8) to (12):

-While these arrangements have definite disadvantages compared to arrangements (1) to (7), having no brush at all would be worse, because the currents would then pass through teeth and shrink fits anyway, doing the same damage--- or worse.
-With a brush the current can at least be monitored, and the unit shut down for demagnetization if currents become excessive.
+While these arrangements have definite disadvantages compared to arrangements (1) to (7), having no brush at all would be worse because the currents would then pass through teeth and shrink fits anyway, doing the same damage— or worse.
+With a brush where the current can at least be monitored, the unit can be shut down for demagnetization if currents become excessive.
 Without brushes there would be no warning until damage is extensive.

 Order of preference of brush types to be used:

 Type L: (toothbrush type) Most desirable, where space allows.

 Type A: (plunger type) For field retrofit or where type L or S cannot be accommodated.